Sophie Villy: Biography

 A debut LP was published in 2012––"Mother Fish."
 Civic themes soon became evident in a politically charged single, entitled "Position" and dedicated to both private and political liberties in Georgia.
 The song was broadcast in heavy rotation on KCRW radio in California and simultaneously aired by Michael Sheen on BBC Radio Two in London.
 Britain's The Guardian newspaper listed Villy's 2014 song "Connected" among a global selection of new tracks––as airplay grew concurrently in both New York and Los Angeles.
 The following year a second album was published––"Dress"––while additional shows were announced across Europe.
 In Ukraine, "Dress" was declared Album of the Year by influential Ukrainian webzine Comma.Com.UA.

 In 2015 Villy presented her side-project "Philosophie" in Europe and the United States, while opening for Mercury Prize and Brit Awards nominee Anna Calvi in Budapest.
 Also in 2015, she played at the SXSW festival in Texas.
 She has toured America on five occasions, headlining Fall Arts Festival in Florida, including a show (School Night) at New York's Brooklyn Bowl with Lana Del Rey's ex drummer Ryan Voughn, hosted by Chris Douridas and with onstage support in Los Angeles from Tom Waits' guitarist Omar Torrez.
 In 2013, she performed with the drummer of Melody Gardot, Chuck Staab.
 In April 2015 Villy collaborated with famous Georgian composers Dato Evgenidze and Nika Machaidze (Nikakoi).
 She also performed at the Shota Rustaveli Theatre with Dato Evgenidze.

-In June 2015 Sophie performed at the European Stadium of Culture in Poland and in July at the main stage of Tbilisi Open Air (with headliners Placebo, Archive, Beth Hart).
+In June 2015 Villy performed at the European Stadium of Culture in Poland and in July at the main stage of Tbilisi Open Air (with headliners Placebo, Archive, Beth Hart).

+Later in 2018 she performed at the main stage of Tbilisi Open Air with headliners Tom Odell, Rachael Yamagata, Roisin Murphy.

-In Autumn American record label Dado Records released "The Days" - her collaboration with the Georgian musician Sinoptik Music.
-In December she took a part at the big tribute show for the legendary Georgian musician and activist Irakli Charkviani, at the Tbilisi Concert Hall.
+In autumn 2015 American record label Dado Records released "The Days" - her collaboration with the Georgian musician Sinoptik Music.
+In December she appeared in a tribute show for the Georgian musician and activist Irakli Charkviani, at the Tbilisi Concert Hall.